 A contractor or subcontractor convicted or found guilty under Section 5 or 6 of this Act shall be subject to an automatic and immediate debarment, thereafter prohibited from participating in any public works project for 4 years, with no right to a hearing (820 ILCS 130/11a).

-Requests for disposal of City surplus property should be forwarded to the purchasing manager for review and processing.
+Requests for disposal of City surplus property should be forwarded to City Officials for review and processing.
 Every attempt should be made to transfer any unused item within the City to another department prior to the sale or disposal of any City property.